 This is the approach adopted by the biometric border control gates:

-the traveler is authenticated in relation to his / her passport.
+the traveler is authenticated with his / her passport.
 Should the precious open-sesame - badge, passport, card - be lost or stolen, the applicant can no longer authenticate him or herself.

 In biometric jargon, an opposition is drawn between 1:1 (Match On Card) and 1:N authentication, the latter comparing the print - face, finger, eye - with a reference print stored in a local or remote database.
 This is the case of the Schengen Visa Information System (VIS), which manages several million biometric prints for visitors subject to visa requirements upon arrival in the European Union.

 Future of biometrics and travel: Know Your Passenger